-The Sites and Monuments Record (SMR) which is maintained by the Department of Housing, Local Government and Heritage was examined as part of the assessment on the 10th of January 2022.
+The Sites and Monuments Record (SMR) which is maintained by the Department of Housing, Local Government and Heritage was examined as part of the assessment on the 12th of January 2022.
 The SMR consists of records included in the RMP and sites and monuments notified to the Dept. since the publication of the RMP.
-This review established that there are 90 entries in the SMR in the proposed rehabilitation area (see Table 5).
-Fifty-two of the sightings reported by the IAU following the 1991 Peatland Survey.
-Survey are included.
-Thirty-one of the sightings were notified by ADS following the 1999 Peatland survey.
-Seven sightings cannot be referenced to either survey.
+This review established that there are 46 entries in the SMR in the proposed rehabilitation area (see Table 4).
+These sightings were all reported by the IAU following the 1991 Peatland are included.